is-the-biologist/TE_CladeInference/README.md

 ## 1) Processing copy number numpy for haplotype inference:

-First we must extract minor alleles from the copy number numpy file
+First extract the minor alleles from the copy number numpy file by using the haploTE.py modules.